Frequently Asked Questions

 How does retest use AI for test automation?

 retest uses two types of AI: Genetic Algorithms and Neural Networks (see below).
 Since AI can only check for obvious errors like crashes and doesn’t know what the software should do or how it should behave – if it would, it could generate the Software instead of testing it), we use AI to do Golden Master-based difference testing: See what the result value is in a previous version (e.g. 1.0), then see whether it’s the same result in the current version (e.g. 1.1).

 How does retest use neural networks during test generation?

 When generating tests, it is often vital to generate realistic tests: tests with actions that a typical user would perform in the sequence a typical user would perform them.
 Since training neural networks requires a certain amount of data and is computationally expensive, it is a good thing we don’t need to do this per customer or per software.

 Instead, we train our neural networks with how humans typically use typical software (i.e. what button a human probably would press next).
-These neural networks essentially codify typical user interface and user experience (UI/UX) guidelines.
+These neural networks essentially codify a typical user interface and user experience (UI/UX) guidelines.
 To adapt our AI to specific customer needs, e.g. based on the existing tests, we combine this approach with genetic algorithms (see below).

 How does retest use genetic algorithms during test generation?